arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 - retrieval / reranking / filtering outputs
 - the final context (the LLM input)

-And these artifacts usually come with operational surfaces: caches, logs, storage, metrics.
+And these artefacts usually come with operational surfaces: caches, logs, storage, metrics.

 That’s why I find the following analogy useful:

 > RAG is not simply “adding more data to answer better.”
 It’s closer to adding a **control plane** that decides *what counts as evidence* for the answer.

-If the model is the data plane, the context layer becomes a higher-level mechanism that **indirectly steers** the model’s behavior.
+If the model is the data plane, the context layer becomes a higher-level mechanism that **indirectly steers** the model's behaviour.

 ---

 ## A shifted trust boundary

 Even an LLM used alone has security issues.
 But once RAG is added, the center of gravity often shifts from “the model itself” to the **system’s trust boundary**.

+Roughly speaking, legacy search/data systems place boundaries primarily around DB/storage access; RAG shifts boundary pressure towards the **context construction pipeline** (candidates, filtering, reranking, and logging/caching).

 A typical RAG-enabled system looks like this: